Charles Cros: English translations published in the United States

-Miscellaneous
+Legacy

 The Académie Charles Cros, the French equivalent of the US Recording Academy, is named in his honor.

 Cros was a member of the group known as the hydropathes, which existed around the period 1878–1881.
 Charles Cros, played by Christopher Chaplin, appears in the film Total Eclipse, about the lives of Paul Verlaine and Arthur Rimbaud.
 Cros is seen for a few seconds at Le Chat Noir in Paris, a café which opened in 1881 and had become the home for the avant-garde art scene of the time.

+French composer Angèle Ravizé used Cros’ text in her song “Ronde Flamande.”

 Marie Corelli published one of his poems posthumously in the text of her 1890s book, Wormwood, with a special note of respect to the recently deceased author.